payilimeenakshi2/AutoJudge-Difficulty-Predictor/README.md

 ---

 ## Web Interface Explanation
+★ The web application is implemented in the `app.py` file using Streamlit.
+★ This script loads the pre-trained models (`tfidf_vectorizer.pkl`, `label_encoder.pkl`,
+`rf_classifier.pkl`, `rf_regressor.pkl`), accepts problem text as input, computes features, and outputs the predicted difficulty class and score in real time.

 The Streamlit-based web interface allows users to predict the difficulty of programming problems in real time.